-Financial reporting risk is defined as the risk of misstatements or deficiencies in financial reporting, regulatory reporting and disclosures.
-An internal control framework for managing financial reporting risk is in place and implemented in NMB.
-The framework provides structure and standards for designing, operating and evaluating internal controls over financial reporting across the Nordea Group.
-NMB CRO function is responsible for the independent monitoring, assessment and oversight of the risks and NMB's implementation of the framework, and reports to the Board on a guarterly basis.
+Financial reporting risk (FRR) is defined as the risk of misstatements or deficiencies in financial reporting, regulatory reporting and disclosures, tax reporting and reporting of Environmental, Social and Governance (ESG) information.
+According to outsourcing agreements, Group Finance (GF) in Nordea is responsible for managing NMB's FRR.
+GF provides the structured and standardised internal control framework for designing, operating and evaluating internal controls over financial reporting across Nordea Group.
+NMB CRO function, supported by Group Risk, is responsible for the independent monitoring, assessment and oversight of the risks and NMB's implementation of the framework, and reports to the Board on a quarterly basis.

-Losses related to operational risks remain very low and in 2021 no incidents occurred that materially affected NMB.
+Losses related to operational risks remain very low and in 2022 no material incidents affecting NMB occurred.